 Get your data and analytics experts involved early in the planning stages, and set key performance indicators and goals.
-Each content asset you create needs to have a specific goal in the buyer’s journey and a way to measure achievement of that goal.
+Each content asset you create needs to have a specific goal in the buyer’s journey and a way to measure the achievement of that goal.

 If you’re posting short-form content on social media, then look at impressions and likes.
 If the social post points to a landing page, then look at click-throughs.
-If the landing page has ungated content, then look at time on site.
+If the landing page has ungated content, then look at the time on site.
 All this data will give you insight into your audience’s behavior, which helps you understand which pieces of content resonate with your prospects.
 Use that information to create more short-form content pieces and to direct the approach for the next long-form piece, the next campaign theme and the next content plan.

 Data informs your next business move.
 Remember, listening to your audience is the most important step.
 Based on your audience’s interest, you’ll refine and improve your B2B content so that it improves with each iteration.